 Having discussed the history and evolution of the pennant race, let’s now explore how MLB teams compete for the pennant.
 Winning a pennant is a huge deal, and there is a great deal of competition amongst teams.
 Every team in the MLB is vying for the same goal – to be crowned the league winner.

-See Also: Best T Ball Bats Reviews for 2023 [Top Rated]
+See Also: Best Youth Baseball Bats Under $200 Reviews in 2025 [Top Rated]

 The term “pennant” originally has less significance than it does today.
 In the early years of the MLB, the pennant was simply a flag that was flown from a pole.
 Over time, the true significance of the pennant has been revealed and teams have been competing for this prestigious honor since the early stages of MLB history.